TorchSpigot/Torch/README.md

 run `mvn clean install`, and get final jar in *./TacoSpigot-Server/target/*

-Feel free to open a PR!
+Feel free to open a PR or issue.